 With projects that include everything from e-learning courses to corporate videos, voice over narration is hot.
 What’s not so hot, however, is the lineup of mistakes some clients make when creating a voice over narration project.
 Voice over narration involves using an off-camera narrator to provide information or commentary on what’s happening on the screen.
 While the concept is fairly straightforward, there are a handful of ways it can go wrong.
-Check out the biggest voice over narration mistakes I’ve seen during my 22+ years in the industry.
+Check out the biggest narration mistakes I’ve seen during my 22+ years in the industry.

 Trying to DIY

 Some clients may feel voice over narration can’t be all that difficult.
 After all, the person speaking doesn’t even have to appear on camera.
 All the narrator has to do is say a few words and it’s done, right?

 While that could be the case if the company just so happens to have the proper production equipment and experience, it’s usually not.
 A DIY voice over narration project typically sounds, well, like a company tried to do it themselves.
 The audio settings and timing may be off.
 Editing may be choppy or nonexistent.
 The file may not even be in the proper format for use with the overall project.

 Hiring a professional voice over talent comes with professional production assistance, a surefire way to end up with professional results.

 Trying to cut corners by using your own voice is another faux pas.
 Even if the receptionist sings in the choir or the CEO gets premium payments for speaking gigs, attempting to save money with an inexperienced narrator can end up costing you big time.